nomeata/hal2016-website/synthi-llvm-installation.markdown

+---
-# Installations for the `synthesizer-llvm` tutorial
+title: Installations for the synthesizer-llvm tutorial
+---

 The following instructions might appear to be lengthy and cumbersome, but they boil essentially down to: